Japanese antique kimekomi doll of young noblem of Heian

 Very rare Japanese vintage

-KAI HA for New Year celebration.
+SEI KAI HA Dance for New Year celebration.

-in gofun (crashed oyster shell) and hand-painted.
+in gofun (crashed oyster shell) and delicate hand-painted.

-compo, or paulownia sawdust mixed with glue.
+Japanese kimekomi dolls have carved base of wood, or paulownia sawdust mixed with glue.
 A design of

 different patterned cloth made of silk brocade with traditional